 Filipinos love deeply, although not universally (they say) as expressive as our Western counterparts, we are people driven by our hearts.
 The most ambitious among us, guided by the principle of service if not for others, at least for the people who believe in us.

-Our love language consists not only of tender hugs and cuddles but a foresight for comfort and relieving of any kind of burden to those we care about.
+Our love language consists not only of tender hugs and cuddles but a foresight to comfort and relieve any kind of discomfort and hurt our loved ones have to go through.

-Back home, It’s quite natural for a Filipina mama to grab a friend’s baby without permission other than a quick tap on her shoulder for warning to quickly relieve her of her mommy-ing duties.
+In the Philippines, it’s quite natural for a Filipina mama to grab a friend’s baby without verbal permission other than a quick tap on her shoulder for warning.
+The Filipino speaks beyond words.

-Our 10 million + kababayan in diaspora breaks their own hearts everyday but with the unwavering commitment to provide better lives for their families.
+Our 10 million + kababayan in diaspora breaks their own hearts everyday but with the unwavering commitment to provide better lives for their families- their love language.

-Sometimes, we even choose to withhold important necessary information (someone’s passing away or someone’s real diagnosis..etc), with the intent of deviating a loved ones’ would-be-pain had they’ve known the real deal.
+Sometimes, we even choose to withhold important necessary information (someone’s passing away or someone’s real diagnosis…etc), with the intent softening someone’s pain or is it our own pain we can’t withstand?

-Our collectivistic nature has taught us how to step aside when necessary, to allow someone to step forward, or alongside, giving the rest of us a shot in life.
+Our collectivistic nature has taught us how to step aside when necessary, to allow someone to step forward, in order to give someone else a better shot in life.

-But, Filipinos have a tendency to do this.
+But, Filipinos are oriented by his culture, his economic and socio-political history to survive and show connection in this way.
 We strategize by using ourselves as human step-stool to propel someone UP and out of the hole so that at least one us can come out alive.

-Our self-sacrificial tendency is one that makes Westerners either wrinkle their eyebrows in confusion or applaud our culture beccuse it’s all too different from what they know.
+Our collectivistic orientation is one that makes Westerners either wrinkle their eyebrows in confusion or applaud because it’s all too different from what they know.